SkylineCommunications/dataminer-docs/solutions/standard_solutions/EPM/EPM_I-DOCSIS/I-DOCSIS_upgrade.md

 # EPM Integrated DOCSIS upgrade

-When you have upgraded the EPM solution, execute the following procedure:
+When you have upgraded the EPM Solution, execute the following procedure:

 1. Go to the folder `C:\Skyline DataMiner\Dashboards\EPM SOLUTION`.